solaranamnesis/David-Friedrich-Weinland/Uber-die-in-Meteoriten-entdeckten-Tierreste/full-text-english.md

 (θυρις = "embrasure".)

 Similarly faceted spheres, consisting of little silica balls, arranged in such a way that they form quadrangular, inwardly tapering funnels like windows or even better, embrasure constructions.
 The balls are hollow and often furnished with noticeable perforations.
-Undoubtedly belongs with the family of Phormiscidae.
+Undoubtedly belongs to the family of Phormiscidae.

 #### _Thyriscus formosus_.
 N. sp.
 (Hahn: [Table 30, Fig. 3](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_30-3_edit-b.jpg).)